rodya-mirov/palladium/FULL_TODO.md

 ### Easy

-- Refactor how the Door system works: door should have a "behavior" enum; hacks should modify this. the door update system should NOT be hack aware
 - Windows (hackable?)
 - Some kind of indicator that the player is "stuck in place" (e.g. when hacking)
 - Some kind of indicator in hacks of how long it will take